 Keep the default subsets.

-The dataset is by default split into two subsets: 80% for training and 20% for validation.
+The dataset is by default split into two subsets: 80% for training, 10% for validation, and 10% for test.
 That means we’ll use 80% of the set to train our model and the remaining as "not seen before" examples to see how well the training is progressing.
 The percentage of correctly guessed labels on the validation set will produce the accuracy number we’re after.

 Save the dataset